Leeds railway station: 1967 rebuilding

-In 1967, further remodelling of the site took place and trains using Central Railway Station were diverted into the City Railway Station which became the main railway station serving the city.
-Central Railway Station was closed and has been demolished.
-The viaduct leading to Central Railway Station is one of many disused viaducts near Leeds Railway Station.
-Engineering work included replacing 100-year-old bridges over the Leeds and Liverpool Canal, the construction of the south concourse and an overall roof, along with major platform and track layout alterations and the commissioning of a new power signal box to control the railway station area.
+In 1967, further remodelling of the site took place; trains using Central station were diverted into City station; it was closed and later demolished.
+The viaduct leading to Central station is one of many that are disused in the vicinity.
+Engineering work included replacing 100-year-old bridges over the Leeds and Liverpool Canal, the construction of the south concourse and an overall roof, along with major platform and track layout alterations and the commissioning of a new power signal box to control the station area.

-At the time of this rebuilding, the railway station was served by 500 trains on a typical day, with 2.75 million passenger journeys a year.
-Wellington (or City North) became entirely devoted to parcels traffic at this time with the track layout extensively changed.
+At the time of this rebuilding, the station was served by 500 trains on a typical day, with 2.75 million passenger journeys a year.
+Wellington (or City North) became entirely devoted to parcels traffic at this time, with the track layout extensively changed.
 The remaining Midland line trains which previously used City North station were diverted into the City South station, the former LNWR/NER 'New' station, and called simply Leeds from this time.

 Electrification

-The station had overhead electrification installed under the ownership of British Rail in 1988, to facilitate usage of the new Class 91 services on the East Coast main line.
+The station had overhead electrification installed under the ownership of British Rail in 1988, to facilitate usage of the new Class 91 services on the East Coast Main Line.

 2002 rebuilding

-By the 1990s, the railway station's capacity was exceeded on a daily basis, and the 1967 design was deemed inadequate.
+By the 1990s, the station's capacity was exceeded on a daily basis and the 1967 design was deemed inadequate.
 Between 1999 and 2002, a major rebuilding project took place, branded as Leeds 1st.
-This project saw the construction of additional approach tracks at the western end of the railway station, improving efficiency by separating trains travelling to or from different destinations and preventing them from having to cross each other's routes.
-The railway station was expanded from 12 to 17 platforms, with the construction of new platforms on the south side, and reopening of the disused parcels depot to passengers on the north side.
+This project saw the construction of additional approach tracks at the western end of the station, improving efficiency by separating trains travelling to or from different destinations and preventing them from having to cross each other's routes.
+The station was expanded from 12 to 17 platforms, with the construction of new platforms on the south side, and reopening of the disused parcels depot to passengers on the north side.

 The majority of the track, points and signals were also replaced and the 1967 power box closed – control being handed over to the signalling centre at York.
 The most visible change to passengers, however, was the replacement of the 1967 metal canopy with a new glass roof, considerably increasing the amount of daylight on the platforms.
 A new footbridge was also provided, replacing the previous underpass.
 Ancillary improvements included a new multi-storey car park and railway station entrance, refurbishing the North Concourse and expanding retail facilities.

-A small temporary railway station called Leeds Whitehall was provided to handle some services while the railway station was being remodelled.
+A small temporary station called Leeds Whitehall was provided to handle some services while the station was being remodelled.
 This was used between September 1999 and February 2002.